jrief/django-formset/docs/source/intro.rst

 as possible to the way Django handles forms, models and views**.
 It therefore is possible to reuse existing Django form declarations with a minimal modification to existing code.

+For details on why this project exists, please refer to section about the :ref:`history`.

 License
 =======